Oriented Category Theory: Introduction

 This is well defined since the canonical map $\infty\Cat\times\infty\Cat\to\infty\Cat\otimes\infty\Cat$ generates under colimits.
 In other words, we can write the associated representable functor in either one of the forms

 In bienriched category theory, the monoidal product is a bienriched bifunctor.
-To make this notion precise in our setting and discusss further important examples, we exhibit the cartesian product $ \mC\times \mC'$ of an antioriented category $\mC$ and an oriented category $\mC'$ as a bioriented category, denoted $ \langle \mC,\mC'\rangle. $ Here the morphism object is If $\mD$ is a bioriented category, a bioriented bifunctor $\langle \mC,\mC'\rangle\to\mD$ is equivalent to either the data of an oriented functor or antioriented functor
+To make this notion precise in our setting and discusss further important examples, we exhibit the cartesian product $ \mC\times \mC'$ of an antioriented category $\mC$ and an oriented category $\mC'$ as a bioriented category, denoted $ \langle \mC,\mC'\rangle. $ Here the morphism object is where $A\otimes B$ denotes the image in $\mC\otimes\mC'$ of any object $(A,B)\in\mC\times\mC'$.
+If $\mD$ is a bioriented category, a bioriented functor $\langle \mC,\mC'\rangle\to\mD$ is equivalent to either the data of an oriented functor or antioriented functor

 respectively.